Duds/capopt_platform/docs/design/product-backlog.md

 - As a trainer, I want to create playbooks so that I can standardize operations
 - As a worker, I want to follow documented procedures so that I can perform tasks correctly

-### Epic 5: Advanced Asset Management ⏳ **PLANNED**
-**Epic**: Implement comprehensive asset lifecycle management **Features**:
-- Asset Management Enhancement
-- Asset Monitoring System

-**User Stories**:
-- As an asset manager, I want to track asset risks so that I can ensure asset protection
-- As a maintenance manager, I want to monitor asset performance so that I can optimize maintenance
-- As an operator, I want to see asset status so that I can make operational decisions
-- As a manager, I want to optimize asset utilization so that I can maximize value

 ### Epic 6: Advanced Features ⏳ **PLANNED**
-**Epic**: Implement advanced user experience and system features **Features**:
+**Epic**: Implement advanced traceability, reporting, and insight features **Features**:
-- Search and Filtering
+- TraceLine Implementation
-- Notification System
+- AssureBoard Implementation
-- Theme Management
+- PulseDeck Implementation

 **User Stories**:
-- As a user, I want to search across the platform so that I can find information quickly
+- As a manager, I want to trace strategic impacts so that I can understand dependencies
-- As a user, I want to receive notifications so that I can stay informed of important events
+- As an executive, I want to see assurance reports so that I can verify operational health
-- As a user, I want to customize the interface so that I can work more efficiently
+- As an operator, I want to see operational insights so that I can make better decisions
-- As a manager, I want to filter data so that I can focus on relevant information
+- As a regulator, I want to export compliance reports so that I can verify regulatory compliance

 ## Success Metrics